jjwbarrett-jpg/SIGS/readme.md

-# SIGS v1 — Semantic Intent Grounding Symbols
+# SIGS v1 — Semantic Intent Grounding Symbols (Atomic Router Release)

+Note: The V1 model is an Atomic Intent Classifier optimized for routing and state detection.
+It maps inputs to the single most relevant token.
+V2 (Compositional/Multi-Token) is currently in training.

 SIGS is an **AI-facing wire language** that encodes common user intents as short, deterministic tokens.
 Humans write normal text; a translator layer converts: